Shopping around for private student loans is essential.

 Fortunately, applying for student loans is much easier than it was 30 years ago.
 Rather than driving from bank to bank, borrowers simply need to take a few minutes to fill out applications and await the results.
 The entire process can be finished in a couple of hours.
 The money saved could be worth thousands.

-If nothing else, shopping around will demonstrate to your cosigner the time and effort that you have put into the process.
+If nothing else, shopping around will demonstrate to your cosigner that you put time and effort into the process.
 This display of responsibility will make them feel a little more at ease accepting the risk that comes with cosigning student loans.